kevinludlow/TagProMapMaker/README.md

 # Important

 * Once you have configured your config.php file be sure to add it to your .gitignore file.
 We do not want people checking in their private security keys.

+# Wishlist / To-Do

+This is a far from exhaustive list of things I would like to see added to the MapMaker.

+* Build to 2015 Spec
+** Add new tiles (diagonals, yellow flags, gravity well, etc) ** Fix JSON builder (for buttons, gates, and portals) ** Include Mars Ball!
+** Include Potatos and Gravity
+** Ensure cross-browser compatibility

+* Ease-of-Use Functionality
+** Allow the user to click and hold while drawing
+** Allow the user to change the size of the map

+* Nice to Have
+** Ranking system for other users
+** Better/faster testing options
+** Better importing and exporting of maps
+** Multi-user collaborative map editing

+* Design
+** Better logo using some combination of a bee and something relevant to TagPro